-Following lunch at a traditional Egyptian restaurant, we explore the newly reopened Museum of Islamic Art, which holds one of the finest collections of artefacts anywhere in the world.
-The museum includes exceptional examples of rare woodwork and plaster artefacts, as well as metallic, glass and porcelain utensils, jewellery, weapons, wood and ivory objects, textiles and carpets.
+Following lunch at a traditional Egyptian restaurant, we explore the newly reopened Museum of Islamic Art, which holds one of the finest collections of Islamic artefacts anywhere in the world.
+The museum includes exceptional examples of rare woodwork and plaster artefacts, as well as metal, glass and porcelain utensils, jewellery, weapons, wood and ivory objects, textiles and carpets.
 (Overnight Giza) BL

 Alexandria - 2 nights

 Day 6: Sunday 1 December, Cairo – Alexandria